Helping to Rebuild lives

 Methodology of Training

 The training combines expert input with applied learning methodologies.
-Participants will be exposed to group-based learning methods, including expert presentations, mapping exercises and case studies, to ensure a high-quality learning experience.
+Participants will be exposed to group-based learning methods, including expert presentations, mapping exercises, and case studies, to ensure a high-quality learning experience.
 The training will be conducted in a friendly environment where the participants will be encouraged to bring forward their queries and share their thoughts and opinions.
 Participative practical activities will reinforce individual and group learning.
 The training will be evaluated at every day’s end to know the shortcomings/lacking and will be improved for the next day.

 Who should participate?

-Humanitarian professionals including managers, supervisors/officers.
+Humanitarian and development professionals including directors, managers, supervisors/officers.

 Medium of Instruction: